atlassian/github-for-jira/CONTRIBUTING.md

 1. Commit and Push your changes - verify it passes all checks.
 1. Submit your pull request with a detailed message about what's changed.
 1. Wait for us to review and answer questions/make changes where requested.
-1. Once merged, celebrate with your drink of choice because you've just helped thousands (if not millions) of people get a better experience in both Jira and Github! :beers:
+1. Once merged, celebrate with your drink of choice because you've just helped thousands (if not millions) of people get a better experience in both Jira and GitHub! :beers: